michoo/sec-learning/1_Linux/Beep/lab_report.md

 I recommend patching the vulnerabilities identified during the testing to ensure that an attacker cannot exploit these systems in the future.
 One thing to remember is that these systems require frequent patching and once patched, should remain on a regular patch program to protect additional vulnerabilities that are discovered at a later date.

-Also, I recommend a better management of granted access for framework like perl to avoid root execution without password for any user.
+Also, I recommend a better management of granted access for software to avoid root execution (if possible).

 Check other recommendations at the end of this document.

 # Soluces